yxt333/homework-1/README.txt

 HOW TO COMPILE AND RUN
 ----------------------
-1: using terminal/command prompt: cd to yxt_hw1_submit folder
+1: using terminal/command prompt

-2: run following commands from hw1 folder:
+2: run following commands
     javac *.java
     java InventorySystemMain

 alternative:
 for running the vector vs arraylist comparison:
-1: using terminal/command prompt: cd to yxt_hw1_submit folder
+1: using terminal/command prompt:

-2: run the following command from hw1 folder:
+2: run the following command:
     java VectorComparisonDemo